South African rand: Banknotes

 The first series of rand banknotes was introduced in 1961 in denominations of 1, 2, 10, and 20 rand, with similar designs and colours to the preceding pound notes to ease the transition.
-They bore the image of what was believed at the time to be Jan van Riebeeck, the first V.O.C. administrator of Cape Town.
-It was later discovered that the image was not in fact Van Riebeeck at all, a portrait of Bartholomeus Vermuyden had been mistaken for Van Riebeeck.
-Like the last pound notes, they were printed in two variants, one with English written first and the other with Afrikaans written first.
+They bore the image of what was believed at the time to be Jan van Riebeeck, the first VOC administrator of Cape Town.
+It was later discovered that the original portrait was not, in fact, Van Riebeeck at all, but a portrait of Bartholomew Vermuyden had been mistaken for Van Riebeeck.

-In 1966, a second series was released with designs which moved away from the previous pound notes.
-Notes with denominations of 1, 5 and 10 rand were produced with predominantly one colour per note.
-A smaller 1 rand note with the same design was introduced in 1973 and a 2 rand note was introduced in 1974.
-The 20 rand denomination from the first series was dropped.
-All notes bore the image of Jan van Riebeeck.
-The practice of having an English and an Afrikaans version of each note was continued in this series.
+In 1966, a second series of banknotes with designs that moved away from the previous pound notes was released.
+Notes with 1, 5, and 10 rand denominations were produced with predominantly one colour per note.
+A smaller 1 rand note with the same design was introduced in 1973, and a 2 rand note was introduced in 1974.
+The 20 rand denomination from the first series was discontinued.
+This series continued the practice of offering both an English and an Afrikaans version of each note.

-The 1978 series began with denominations of 2, 5, 10 and 20 rand, with a 50 rand introduced in 1984.
+The 1978 series started with denominations of 2, 5, 10, and 20 rand, with a 50 rand introduced in 1984.
 This series had only one language variant for each denomination of note.
-Afrikaans was the first language on the 2, 10, and 50 rand, while English was the first language on the 5 and 20 rand.
-The 1 rand note was replaced by a coin.
+The 2, 10, and 50 rand had Afrikaans first, while the 5 and 20 rand had English first.
+A coin replaced the one-rand note.

-In the 1990s, the notes were redesigned with images of the Big Five wildlife species.
-10, 20 and 50 rand notes were introduced in 1992 & 1993, retaining the colour scheme of the previous issue.
+During the 1990s, the banknotes were redesigned to feature images of the Big Five wildlife species.
+10, 20, and 50 rand notes were introduced in 1992 & 1993, retaining the colour scheme of the previous issue.
 Coins were introduced for the 2 and 5 rand, replacing the notes of the previous series, mainly because of the severe wear and tear experienced with low-denomination notes in circulation.
 In 1994, 100 and 200 rand notes were introduced.

-The 2005 series has the same principal design, but with additional security features such as colour-shifting ink on the 50 rand and higher and the EURion constellation.
-The obverses of all denominations were printed in English, while two other official languages were printed on the reverse, thus making use of all 11 official languages of South Africa.
+The 2005 series has the same principal design but with additional security features, such as colour-shifting ink on the 50 rand and higher and the EURion constellation.
+The obverses of all denominations were printed in English, while two other official languages were printed on the reverse, thus using all 11 official languages of South Africa.